Jobelynz/alx-system_engineering-devops/0x00-shell_basics/README.md

 10. the 10-back script changes the working directory to the previous one
 11. the 11-lists script list the contents of the cuurent working directory, parent working directory and /boot
 12. the 12-file_type scripts prints the type of file named iamafile
 13. the 13-symbolic_link script creates a symbolic link
+14. the 14-copy_html script copies all the html files